nondescryptid/opendoc-state-court-judgments/2019_SGMC_27/report.md

 18     The Defence places heavy emphasis on the absence of injuries in this case, with a view to calling in aid the principle of outcome materiality.
 In doing so, the Defence fails to give due regard to the full contours of that principle.
 It is true that outcome materiality entitles the court to take account of the entire extent of the harm.
 But that is very different from saying that absent such harm, the degree of culpability necessarily swivels to the non-custodial quadrant.
 It cannot be that an offender who indulges in outrageous antics on the road, endangering the safety of others and causing property damage to boot, can come to court and demand to be let off lightly just because, luckily, no one happened to get hurt.

 19     Prior to the decision in _Hue An Li_, the principle of outcome materiality was enunciated in _Edwin s/o Suse Nathen v Public Prosecutor_ (“_Edwin s/o Suse Nathan_”).
-In _Edwin s/o Suse Nathan_, the offender was charged with drink driving under s 67(1)(b) of the Road Traffic Act.[\[note: 21\]](#Ftn_21) The Prosecution sought to argue that in determining the appropriate sentence, the key consideration was the level of alcohol in the offender’s blood or breath, regardless of whether injury or damage actually occurred.
+In _Edwin s/o Suse Nathan_, the offender was charged with drink driving under s 67(1)(b) of the Road Traffic Act.[^21] The Prosecution sought to argue that in determining the appropriate sentence, the key consideration was the level of alcohol in the offender’s blood or breath, regardless of whether injury or damage actually occurred.
 Sundaresh Menon CJ disagreed, opining that the court should also take account of the actual harm eventuating from the offence.
-In doing so, Menon CJ underscored the importance of the outcome materiality principle:[\[note: 22\]](#Ftn_22)
+In doing so, Menon CJ underscored the importance of the outcome materiality principle:[^22]

 The simple point is that the offence has been aggravated by reason of the harm being actual rather than merely potential, and I see no reason why the appropriate sentence should not reflect this.
 I acknowledge that there may be arguments over the vagaries of fortune – a drunk driver might fortuitously escape the consequence of harm – but from a punitive or deterrent viewpoint, serious consequences that flow from antisocial, risk-taking behaviour which are the very consequences that were meant to be avoided by the enactment of the offence ought to be visited with sentences of appropriate severity.

-However, the learned Chief Justice took care to qualify that while the _presence_ of injury or damage could be an _aggravating_ factor (no doubt, pursuant to the outcome materiality principle), this did **not** mean that the _absence_ of such injuries must be treated as _mitigating_:[\[note: 23\]](#Ftn_23)
+However, the learned Chief Justice took care to qualify that while the _presence_ of injury or damage could be an _aggravating_ factor (no doubt, pursuant to the outcome materiality principle), this did **not** mean that the _absence_ of such injuries must be treated as _mitigating_:[^23]

 The fact that an offender had not displayed poor control of his vehicle or had not caused an accident resulting in property damage or injury is plainly relevant in deciding whether the seriousness of the offence had been aggravated; but **_the obverse proposition, that the absence of such an aggravating factor may be called in aid as a mitigating factor, is misconceived and simply does not follow_**.
 The presence or absence of a particular factor may be seen in one of three ways – aggravating, neutral or mitigating. **_There is no basis at all for assuming that the absence of an aggravating factor is to be regarded as mitigating_** (and vice versa): see Andrew Ashworth, Sentencing and Criminal Justice (Cambridge University Press, 5th Ed, 2010) at p 158. **_On the contrary, the mere absence of an aggravating factor is just that and it is in that sense a neutral factor when it comes to sentencing_**. \[emphasis added\]

-20     Significantly, Menon CJ went on to explain that the offence could be aggravated not only by _actual_ danger but by _potential_ danger as well:[\[note: 24\]](#Ftn_24)
+20     Significantly, Menon CJ went on to explain that the offence could be aggravated not only by _actual_ danger but by _potential_ danger as well:[^24]

 In my judgment, there are a number of recognisable factors that may aggravate or mitigate the gravity of an offence under s 67(1)(b).
 First, such an offence may be aggravated by reason of the **_actual or potential danger_** posed by the offender’s conduct in committing the offence.
 This may be manifested by the **_manner of driving_** … \[italics in original text\]

 21     Reverting to the present case, I am similarly of the view that while no _actual_ harm (in terms of physical injury) arose from the Accused’s conduct, the _potential_ harm which arose therefrom is a salient consideration.
 Within the harm-culpability matrix, while injury would be chalked towards the harm component, _potential_ harm is a key element of culpability.
 This view also comports with _Lim Choon Teck_, which involved an offender who was cycling on the pavement at an unsafe speed and whose bicycle collided with the victim as a result.
 As set out at paragraph 14 above, the very first sentencing factor listed by Chan J as being relevant to offences under s 336(a) of the Penal Code was not ‘injury suffered by the victim’, but rather ‘degree of rashness’.
-In determining the degree of rashness, Chan J felt that factors such as the cyclist’s speed of travel as well as pedestrian density of the pavement on which he was cycling were relevant.[\[note: 25\]](#Ftn_25) Clearly, these are all factors which traverse the realm of _potential_ harm.
-Significantly, Chan J held:[\[note: 26\]](#Ftn_26)
+In determining the degree of rashness, Chan J felt that factors such as the cyclist’s speed of travel as well as pedestrian density of the pavement on which he was cycling were relevant.[^25] Clearly, these are all factors which traverse the realm of _potential_ harm.
+Significantly, Chan J held:[^26]

 The higher the degree of rashness, the longer will be the length of the custodial sentence.